Allium 'Globemaster'

 Rainy Side Notes

-Many gardeners put colorful glass globes in the garden, even bowling balls, for additional color and interest.
-Why not grow globes of living violet purple flowers, which will float color around the garden?
-Alliums are great flowers for the transition period between spring and summer, when the spring flowers are waning and the summer flowers are not quite in full swing.
+Many gardeners put colorful glass globes, even bowling balls, in the garden for additional color and interest.
+Why not grow globes of living violet-purple flowers, which will float color around the garden?
+Alliums are great for the transition period between spring and summer when the spring flowers are waning and the summer flowers are not quite in full swing.

-Plant the bulbs in groups for the greatest impact.
-Since the leaves start to fade about the time the flowers are in full bloom, park the plants behind others to hide the foliage.
-In spring or fall, plant the bulbs as deep as their width, and about six to eight inches apart.
-Here in the maritime Pacific Northwest the bulbs are perfectly hardy.
-However, if your garden suffers from wet clay-soilitis, the bulbs will grow well in raised beds above the muck.
+For the most significant impact, plant the bulbs in groups.
+As the leaves start to fade around the time the flowers are in full bloom, strategically place the plants behind others to hide the foliage.
+Whether in spring or fall, plant the bulbs as deep as their width and about six to eight inches apart.
+Here in the maritime Pacific Northwest, these bulbs are perfectly hardy.
+However, even if your garden suffers from wet clay-soilitis, the bulbs will grow well in raised beds above the muck.
+With these practical tips, you can confidently cultivate these stunning flowers in your garden.

 Gardening for the Homebrewer: Grow and Process Plants for Making Beer, Wine, Gruit, Cider, Perry, and More